eficode-academy/git-katas/basic-commits/README.md

 # Git Kata: Basic Commits
+This kata will introduce you to the commands `git add` and `git commit`.

 You can look at the bottom of this file, if you have not yet done basic git configuration.
 ## The task